 We strongly advise anyone with knee pain to see a doctor from our physical therapy clinic for an examination and personalized care plan right away.
-If you wait too long before getting proper treatment for your knee pain, you may find that the issue only worsens and becomes more painful overtime.
+If you wait too long before getting proper treatment for your knee pain, you may find that the issue only worsens and becomes more painful over time.

 Why Knee Pain Happens

 The most common condition associated with knee pain is osteoarthritis, in which the knee cartilage is gradually wearing away, causing pain and inflammation.
 Knee pain due to injury is frequently from a direct blow or sudden movement that pushes the knee past its normal extension.
-Examples of ways knee pain can happen include sports, a slip and fall, car accident, recreational activities, and more.
+Examples of how knee pain can happen include sports, a slip and fall, car accidents, recreational activities, and more.
 Knee pain may also develop from repeated stress, otherwise referred to as patellofemoral pain syndrome.

 How Knee Pain Is Diagnosed